-Graduation rates for each public high school in the state are calculated annually using the standard federal 4-year and 5-year adjusted cohort guidelines and up to 10% of the total points possible for the 5-year adjusted cohort rate.
-Using a combination of the federal 4-year and 5-year adjusted rate definitions keeps the graduation rates consistent from year to year as well as from school to school.
-This ensures the reliability of the graduation rate indicator.
+Graduation rates for each public high school in the state are calculated annually using the standard federal 4-year and 5-year adjusted cohort guidelines and up to 10% of the total points possible for the 5-year adjusted cohort rate. when the 5-year adjusted cohort rate is greater than the 4-year adjusted cohort rate.
+Using the a combination of the federal 4-year and 5-year adjusted rate definitions definitions for adjusted rate-keeps the graduation rates consistent from year to year as well as from school to school.
+Using the federal four year adjusted through Board rules the reliability of the graduation rate indicator.
 Validity is achieved through Board rules that outline the minimum standards for a student to be considered a graduate (Section R277-700).
 Graduation rates can be disaggregated for each student group to the extent that 10 or more students in each student group participate in the assessment.
 Calculations are consistent for all high schools throughout the state.